 Can my child join Open Sailing after taking private lessons?

-No, your child needs to be enrolled in a Camp or be an Instructor In Training to join Open Sail.
+No, your child needs to be enrolled in a Camp or be a Camp Counselor to join Open Sail.

 Can my child take a private lesson if he/ she is not 10 years old?